truj/midica/README.md

 --export-midi=PATH    : Export to the specified MIDI file.
 --export=PATH         : Export to the specified MidicaPL file. (*)
 --export-alda=PATH    : Export to the specified ALDA file. (*)
+--export-audio=PATH   : Export to the specified audio file.
+                        (Supported file Extensions: .wav, .au, .aif, .aiff) --export-abc=PATH     : Export to the specified ABC file by calling midi2abc. (abcMIDI needs to be installed.)
+--export-ly=PATH      : Export to the specified Lilypond file by calling
+                        midi2ly.
+(Lilypond needs to be installed.)
+--export-mscore=PATH  : Export to the specified file using MuseScore.
+                        (MuseScore needs to be installed.)

 (*) A file is exported to STDOUT if the export PATH is a dash (-).
     E.g. --export=-